 There are two outstanding background studies that are in the process of being undertaken.
 These are Air Quality Local Modelling and an M3 Junction 12 microsim traffic model (as requested by Highways England).
-Neither of these are considered necessary in being able to proceed to Regulation 19 consultation.
+Neither of these is considered necessary to proceed to Regulation 19 consultation.
 They will both be completed prior to submission of the Eastleigh Borough Local Plan (2016-2036) to the Secretary of State.